evgenyneu/evgenii.com/blog/_posts/2016-03-12-programming-harmonic-oscillator.md

     */
     var xDisplacement = initialConditions.xDisplacement;
     var velocity = initialConditions.velocity;

+    // Time
+    // ----------

-    var previousTime = 0; // Stores time of the previous iteration (in milliseconds)
+    var previousTime = 0; // Stores time of the previous iteration (in milliseconds) var timeElapsed = 0; // Stores elapsed time in seconds from the start of emulation. var previousRealTime = 0; // Contains previous timestamp, used for detecting drops in animation.

     var springInfo = {
       height: 30,